NVIDIA/NeMo/README_Gemma.rst

 For those interested in a deeper understanding of these methods, we have included a list of additional resources at the end of this document.

 This project involves applying various fine-tuning methods to gemma model.
-In this playbook you will implement and evaluate several parameter-efficient fine-tuning methods using a domain and task specific dataset.
-This playbook has been tested for P-Tuning and LoRA.
+In this readme you will implement and evaluate several parameter-efficient fine-tuning methods using a domain and task specific dataset.
+This readme has been tested for P-Tuning and LoRA.

 NeMo Tools and Resources